-The continued development of the Company will require additional financing.
-There is no guarantee that the Company will be able to achieve its business objectives.
-The Company intends to fund its business objectives by way of additional offerings of equity and/or debt financing.
+The continued development of the Company may require additional financing to fund its business objectives by way of additional offerings of equity and/or debt financing.
 The failure to raise or procure such additional funds could result in the delay or indefinite postponement of current business objectives.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, will be on terms acceptable to the Company.
 If additional funds are raised by offering equity securities or convertible debt, existing shareholders could suffer significant dilution.
 Any debt financing secured in the future could involve the granting of security against assets of the Company and also contain restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for the Company to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 The Company will require additional financing to fund its operations until positive cash flow is achieved.